The Trench Coat Update That’s Perfect for Petites

 From Runway to Retail, You Can’t Escape

-I first spotted the trend when Sézane cropped the Clyde, turning it into the Bobby Jacket ($310).
-Then, while reviewing Derek Lam’s SS26 presentation in early September, I saw it again, more fitted and dramatic, double-breasted and one with an aggressive belt.
-Sézane has also added more iterations to this autumn’s lineup, including the Carter Jacket ($330).
-Zara hopped on the train, too—I counted no less than a dozen designs as I was perusing for the season’s best coats.
-Not to mention the slew of social media content I’ve seen.
+I first spotted the trend last fall, when Sézane cropped the Clyde, turning it into the Bobby Jacket ($320).
+Then, while reviewing Derek Lam’s SS26 presentation, I saw it again, more fitted and dramatic, double-breasted and boldly belted.
+Sézane has also added more iterations to this spring's lineup, including the Carter Jacket ($330).
+Zara hopped on the train, too—I counted no less than a dozen designs as I was searching for the season’s best coats.
+Not to mention all the options I've spotted at the likes of Anthropologie, Boden and Amazon, plus the slew of social media content that's come acros my feed.
 (Examples 1, 2, 3 and 4.)

 A Great Petite Twist on a Classic Fave